mdn/content/files/en-us/web/api/closewatcher/index.md

 In this example we have a sidebar component that is displayed when an "Open" button is selected, and hidden using either a "Close" button or platform-native mechanisms.
 To make it more interesting, this is a live example!

-Note also the example is a little contrived because normally we would use a toggle button to change a sidebar state.
+Note also that the example is a little contrived, because normally we would use a toggle button to change a sidebar state.
 We could certainly do that, but using separate "Open" and "Close" buttons makes it easier to demonstrate the feature.

 #### HTML